tiayyba/CYT180_Lab1/README.md

 ---

-## Submission Instructions

-All lab work must be submitted as a **single PDF file** on Blackboard containing screenshots of your notebook and terminal output.
-You should create a **Word document**, add all screenshots in order, and then convert it to PDF.<br>
-Follow these steps carefully:

-1. **Create a new notebook** for this lab named as `YourSenecaUSername_lab1.ipynb`.
-2. Complete **all tasks below in order** in the notebook.
-3. Each task should be completed in its **own cell**.
-   - At the top of each task cell, include your **name and student ID as a comment**.
-     Example:
-     ```python
-     # Name: Your Name
-     # Student ID: 123456789
-     ```
-4. **Demonstrate work was done on your own machine**:
-   - Open a **Windows Terminal** (or command prompt).
-   - Print your **system username**, **current date**, and **current time**:
-4. Capture screenshots of all tasks in the notebook:
-   - Each screenshot must show code and its output in the cell along with your system username, and current datetime from terminal.
-You can keep the terminal on the right side of notebook and then capture the screenshot.
-   - Place each screenshot under its corresponding task heading (Task 1, Task 2, … Task 8).
-   - Include brief comments in Markdown cells if requested for the task.
-5. Compile into a single PDF:
-   - Insert all screenshots in order into the Word document.
-   - Add headings for each task.
-   - Convert the Word document to PDF for submission.
-6. Check before submission:
-   - All notebook screenshots clearly show your name and student ID.
-   - Terminal screenshot shows username, date, and time.
-   - All 8 tasks are included and clearly labeled.
-   - Code runs correctly and outputs are visible.
----

 ## Reference Material

 The following materials can help you complete this lab.
 These are **optional** and meant for guidance only: